nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 * Searches for a student contact by GitHub username.
-* Matches student contacts with the exact GitHub username or GitHub username that contain the keyword as a substring. e.g `find g/ai` will display student contacts with the GitHub usernames `ai-coder` and `kaira1208`.
+* Matches student contacts with the exact GitHub username or GitHub username that contain the keyword as a substring. e.g. `find g/ai` will display student contacts with the GitHub usernames `ai-coder` and `kaira1208`.
-* The search **is case-insensitive**. e.g `find g/Al` will find the contact with the github username `Alex`.
+* The search **is case-insensitive**. e.g. `find g/Al` will find the contact with the GitHub username `Alex`.

 Examples: